 • Note 12 Management determines costs for share-based payments using market-based valuation techniques.
 The fair value of the market-based and performance-based share awards are determined at the date of grant using generally accepted valuation techniques.
 Assumptions are made in applying valuation techniques.
 These assumptions include estimating the future volatility of the stock price, expected dividend yield, future employee turnover rates and future employee stock option exercise behaviours and corporate performance.
 Such judgments and assumptions are inherently uncertain.
-Changes in these assumptions affect the fair value estimates.
+Changes in these assumptions affect the fair value

-Notes to the Condensed Interim Consolidated Financial Statements For the three and six months ended June 30, 2023 and 2022 (all amounts in Canadian dollars)
+Notes to the Unaudited Condensed interim Consolidated Financial Statements For the three months ended March 31, 2024 and 2023 (all amounts in Canadian dollars)